LivingLegacyMedia/vowbound/chapter_07.md

-# Chapter 7: The Hollow Trade
+# Chapter 7: The Traitor

 The war council met in a circular chamber.
 A round table dominated the room—a symbol of equality, though the man at its head clearly held more power than the others.
 King Aldric himself, gray-bearded and grim-faced, watched as Cassian was led inside.